LDurham89/CNN_Cancer_Detection/README.md

 __Model performance and difficulties faced:__

+In the notebook I run 9 iterations of the model, starting with a very simple model and ending with something more complex.
+My final model achieves an accuracy score of around 85% when predicting the labels in the test data.
+In the notebook I link to an article showing that the accuracy of models actually in clinical use for diagnosing some other types of cancer varies from around 87% - 93%, so I think my results are quite good though more work would be needed to make the model reliable in a real world context.

+I'm also happy with the hehaviour of the loss and validation loss during the process of training the final model.
+In early versions of my model the loss would fall sharply in early epochs and then plateau, while in some models the validation loss would increase after several epochs.
+In the final version of the model both loss and validation loss fall quite consistently across epochs, which suggests that the neural network is actually learning.

+While this project did go smoother than anticipated, there were some real challenges.
+The first of these was the data augmentation process and the fact that I wanted it to create data that could both be plotted visually and could be passed to the model for training.
+It took a littlw while for me to realise that due to the output that data augmentation gives I would need separate object for plotting the augmented images vidually and for passing to the model.

+Beyond that the main challenge was trying to get an idea of how the choice of layers and hyperparameters in my model related to my data.
+As this is my first time working with image data I still needed to build intuition around things like: how complex is this image?
+How many filters are needed to pick out the key patterns?
+Do I need to feed in the data in batches?
+It was also interesting to consider how the evaluation metrics related to the aim of model and how givent that my objective was to create something that can classify new data, I'd evaluate it very differently to a modelt hat is meant to explain features of the current data.

 __Contact information:__ The maintainer of this project is me - Laurence Durham - contactable at laurence.durham89@gmail.com